top of page

 Whether to talk to family and friends or just to expand your language skills, knowing some basic Kinyarwanda words and phrases can be useful.

-Here is a guide to 100+ basic Kinyarwanda words and phrases divided into categories to get you started right away.
+Here is a guide to 50 Essential Kinyarwanda words and phrases divided into categories to get you started right away.

 How many Kinyarwanda words do I need to know?